|

 trained in an impersonal, assembly-line classroom or production-line

-internet training school or college or university by trainers
+internet training school or the many college or university by trainers

-never reached or practiced the levels of coaching they claim they
+never reached or practiced the levels of coaching they teach.

 The Institute's fast-tracked,